OrkoHunter/keep/tutorial.md

 # Pro Tip - Commands with parameters

-If a word is prefixed with `$` while saving a command with Keep, it is treated as a variable and Keep asks for an input.
+When saving a new command with `keep new`, if a word is prefixed with `$` while saving a command with Keep, it is treated as a variable and Keep asks for an input.

 _Examples:_